99souls/ariadne/md/current-project-status-analysis.md

 ## 4. Remaining Work - Future Phases

-Based on Phase 5 analysis, the following development phases are identified:
+Based on Phase 5 analysis and subsequent acceleration of asset strategy integration (Phase 5D), the following development phases are identified / updated:

 ### Phase 5A: Interface Standardization ✅ FULLY COMPLETE